-Students in grades 11 - 12 (Juniors and Seniors) are permitted to go off campus for the lunch and recess period (11:55 am - 12:40 pm) every Friday.
+Students in grades 11 - 12 (Juniors and Seniors) are permitted to go off campus for the lunch and recess period (11:56 a.m. - 12:50 p.m.) every Friday.
 Driving is permitted for off campus lunch, provided the student has a valid driver's license and uses his/her own vehicle.
 Parents who do not want to allow their Junior and/or Senior to go off campus for lunch on Fridays must notify the school office in writing